xolvio/meteor-cucumber/README.md

 `CUCUMBER_SCREENSHOTS_DIR=./tests/cucumber/.screenshots (default)`

 #### Experimental: Parallel testing
-To enable this mode, you need to set this environment variable:
+To enable this mode, you need to checkout the `parallel` branch and set this environment variable:
 `CUCUMBER_NODES=4`

 This will run 4 separate nodes, each with their own mirror, Cucumber, WebDriverIO and PhantomJS